 - IITG Conference: Giving/Getting Access to Scholarly and Instructional Material

-As the Power of SUNY began building the foundation of Open SUNY, faculty began expressing a renewed interest in Copyright policies governing ownership of course materials.
+As the Power of SUNY began building the foundation of SUNY Online, faculty began expressing a renewed interest in Copyright policies governing ownership of course materials.
 A task group, including members of Law School faculty explored how to work with SUNY Counsel to review and clarify the impact digital scholarship may have on SUNY Board of Trustees policies.

 - Review development in the working documents